-The minor requires 15 credit hours of course work (6 of which must be completed at IUPUI):

-R100 Introduction to Sociology (3 cr.)
+The minor requires 15 credit hours of course work (6 of which must be completed at IUPUI), with a grade of C (2.0) or better: R100 Introduction to Sociology (3 cr.)
 R381 Social Factors in Health and Illness (3 cr.)
 R382 Social Organization of Health Care (3 cr.)

-6 additional credit hours of sociology courses,

-with substantial health-related content

-approved by medical sociology adviser (Dr.
+6 additional credit hours of sociology courses, with substantial health-related content approved by medical sociology advisor (Dr. William Gronfein)

-William Gronfein)

 R100 Introduction to Sociology (3 cr.)

 P: W131 or consent of the instructor.

-Consideration of basic sociological concepts, including some of the substantive concerns and findings of sociology, sources of data, and the nature of the sociological perspective.
+Consideration of basic sociological concepts, including some of the substantive concerns and findings of sociology, sources of data, and

+the nature of the sociological perspective.